 Flügger was founded in 1783 in Hamburg and has existed in Denmark since 1890.

-2020: Flügger launches an updated strategy: Going Green
+2020: Flügger raises financial expectations three times and launches an updated strategy

 In the summer of 2020, Flügger's group management launches the strategy, Going Green.
 The strategy consists of six focus areas that will create the basis for further growth and for Flügger to continue to invest in new value-creating initiatives for the benefit of customers, shareholders and employees alike.
 In addition, as part of the strategy, Flügger has defined both short and long-term sustainability goals.